StyleMe3D: Stylization with Disentangled Priors by Multiple Encoders on 3D Gaussians: Method:

 where \( \omega(t) \) is a weighting function regulating timestep contributions.

 Further, we optimize the stylized multi-view image \( I_{\text{rgb}} \) and the associated mask \( I_{\text{mask}} \) for alignment with the input data.
-If required, additional loss terms such as SSIM loss \coloredcite{cityblue}{wang2004image} or LPIPS loss \coloredcite{cityblue}{zhang2018unreasonable} may be integrated to enhance alignment.
+If required, additional loss terms such as SSIM loss \cite{wang2004image} or LPIPS loss \cite{zhang2018unreasonable} may be integrated to enhance alignment.
 Thus, our final objective function is:

 This setup ensures multi-view consistency in 3D stylization, achieving refined style expression and geometric fidelity through the dynamic coefficient adjustment and adaptive optimization strategy.